 Maybe you have a specific list of things you need to buy, or maybe you’re just browsing around for fun.
 Here’s what you need to know about shopping online this Boxing Day.

-Most people shop in the mornings
+Most people shop early in the day

 A significant number of people shop as soon as the sales go live at midnight